elicia4/linux_notes/tools/cron.md

 # The "cron" scheduling tool

-Notes takes on this video by LearnLinuxTV: https://youtu.be/7cbP7fzn0D8
+Notes taken on this video by LearnLinuxTV: https://youtu.be/7cbP7fzn0D8

 [***go back to README***](README.md)